myobie/nathanherald.com/content/writing/going-public/index.md

 * I def recommend [hugo][] for building static websites
 * I def recommend [now][] for hosting static websites
-* I think [GitHub Actions][actions] are great and promising, but they are confusing and not well documented
+* I think [GitHub Actions][actions] are great and promising, but they are confusing and not always fully documented
 * I spend way too much time making concessions so I can use [this font][font]

 This post is pretty long, so here are links to the different sections: